shearwavesplitter/MFASTR/ReadMe.md

 do_station_simple(path)
 ```

-Or, for the very local sample data (this will not match the original MFAST sample results -- see issues)
+Or, for the very local sample data (this will not match the original MFAST sample results due to a bug in MFAST v2.2 -- see closed issues)

 ```r
 library(MFASTR)